 Griots (mandika word : jèlí, jèlílu plural) are people belonging to the caste of the “ñàmàkálá”.
-This word is hard to translate for it indicates a complex reality of the Manding society.
-Massa Makhan Diabate, in Janjon and other popular songs of Mali, translated it poetically by the solemn and great expression : “the staff of the evil spell” i.e. “the antidote of evil”.
+This word is hard to translate ; it indicates a complex reality of the Manding society.
+Massa Makhan Diabate, in Janjon and other popular songs of Mali, translated it poetically by a solemn and great expression : “the staff of the evil spell” i.e. “ antidote of evil”.

-Actually, this word, like many mandika concepts, has a lot of meanings (pejorative or ameliorative) depending on the context.
+Actually, that word like many Mandika concepts, has a lot of meanings (pejorative or ameliorative) depending on the context.

 One may simplify considering the “ñàmàkáláya” as the whole people belonging to a caste who have to make, by vocation, works relating to crafts ; one can say that this caste gathers most of “people dealing with or making crafts” in the Manding areas.

-For more informations, see chapter 5 of the book of Sory CAMARA, Gens de la parole, Essai sur la condition et le rôle des griots dans la société malinké, Karthala, 1992 ; this chapter is entirely devoted to define and analyze multiple aspects of that reality.
+For more informations, see chapter 5 of the book of Sory CAMARA, Gens de la parole, Essai sur la condition et le rôle des griots dans la société malinké, Karthala, 1992 ; that chapter is entirely devoted to analyze multiple aspects of that reality.

 Following a hierarchy from least to first esteemed men, “ñàmàkálá” are :